 No provisions in the law or in secondary legislation set forth the rules on privilege or make public if/when CADE would request access to in-house counsel and compliance personnel material.
-Moreover, none of the several decisions issued by the courts in the lawsuits that follow the dawn raids in cartel cases include public rulings on the extent to which the general rule on privilege applies with respect to emails and other documents created by or directed to in-house counsel and compliance personnel or to communications with outside counsel.
+A few recent decisions issued by the courts in the lawsuits that follow the dawn raids in cartel cases have set forth that the general rule on privilege applicable to emails and other documents created by or directed to counsel also covers communication with in-house counsel.
+The decisions are pending appeal.